 Almost half of all informational tickets are related to Public Works.
 Most inquiries were related to Scheduled Pickups, Curbside Pickups, Missed Garbage Collection and Waste Dropoff.
-These are all categorized under the division of Environmental Services.
+These are all categorized under the division of Environmental Services, but focus on moving services online for this division should not be limited to these services but consider the opportunity for all services.